kyma-project/community/concepts/eventing/backend-crd.md

 There are multiple options to provide Eventing backends discovery:

-1. Document the supported Eventing Backends and their corresponding configurations.
+1. Document the supported Eventing backends and their corresponding configurations.
 2. Provide discovery endpoints:
   - GET `/backend` returns the supported Eventing backends.
   - GET `/backend/${TYPE}` returns more details about the given backend type (e.g. configuration details).